MSanchezWorld/MSanchezWorld/README.md

 🚀 Currently building at the intersection of:

-* Artificial Intelligence
+Artificial Intelligence

+AI Agents

-* Decentralized Finance
+Decentralized Finance

-* Autonomous systems and AI agents
-* Open financial infrastructure
+Autonomous financial infrastructure

 🛠 Founder of Stackit.ai

+Stack is an AI agent treasury system that helps:

+Individuals

+Businesses

+AI agents

-Stack helps people around the world grow Bitcoin and Ethereum while borrowing against their assets — allowing them to use their money twice.
+grow Bitcoin and Ethereum while borrowing against their assets without being liquidated.

+The goal is to create financial systems where capital can grow while still being used — allowing people to use their money twice.

-🧠 I’m interested in:
+🧠 I'm interested in:

-* AI agents and autonomous economies
+AI agent economies

+Autonomous finance

+Decentralized ownership

-* Systems that expand economic freedom
+Tools that expand economic freedom
-* Tools that help people benefit from technological progress

 🤝 Open to collaboration on:

-* AI × DeFi
+AI × DeFi

-* AI agent infrastructure
+AI agent infrastructure

-* Open-source tools that empower people globally
+Open financial systems

 📫 Connect with me on X: @msanchezworld